MattRoss34/spring-cloud-config/README.md

 ### `bootstrap.yml` Cloud Config Options
 Option | Type | Description
 ------ | -------- | -----------
-spring.cloud.config.enabled | boolean | Enable/disable the usage of remote properties via a Spring Cloud Config Server.
+spring.cloud.config | Object | The config options to use for fetching remote properties from a Spring Cloud Config Server. spring.cloud.config.enabled | boolean | Enable/disable the usage of remote properties via a Spring Cloud Config Server.
 Properties Inherited from [cloud-config-client](https://www.npmjs.com/package/cloud-config-client) | |
-name | String | Optional - The application name to be used for reading remote properties.
-Alternatively, if not provided here, this must be specified in your application.yml. endpoint | String | The url endpoint of the Spring Cloud Config Server. label | String | The cloud config label to use. rejectUnauthorized | boolean | default = true: if false accepts self-signed certificates auth | Object | optional: Basic Authentication for config server (e.g.: { user: "username", pass: "password"}). endpoint accepts also basic auth (e.g. http://user:pass@localhost:8888). auth.user | string | mandatory username if using auth auth.pass | string | mandatory password if using auth
+spring.cloud.config.name | String | Optional - The application name to be used for reading remote properties.
+Alternatively, if not provided here, this must be specified in your application.yml. spring.cloud.config.endpoint | String | The url endpoint of the Spring Cloud Config Server. spring.cloud.config.label | String | The cloud config label to use. spring.cloud.config.rejectUnauthorized | boolean | default = true: if false accepts self-signed certificates spring.cloud.config.auth | Object | optional: Basic Authentication for config server (e.g.: { user: "username", pass: "password"}). endpoint accepts also basic auth (e.g. http://user:pass@localhost:8888). spring.cloud.config.auth.user | string | mandatory username if using auth spring.cloud.config.auth.pass | string | mandatory password if using auth

-## `application.yml` Application Config Properties
+### `application.yml` Application Config Properties
 Option | Type | Description
 ------ | -------- | -----------
-name | String | Optional - You can override/specify your application name here, or in bootstrap.yml.
-This is an option so that you can share bootstrap.yml with other applications, but use your own application name. any.property.you.need | ? | This is your playground where you define whatever properties your application needs to function.
+spring.cloud.config.name | String | Optional - You can override/specify your application name here, or in bootstrap.yml.
+This is an option so that you can share bootstrap.yml with other applications but still use your own application name. any.property.you.need | ? | This is your playground where you define whatever properties your application needs to function.